unfoldadmin/django-unfold/docs/configuration/datasets.md

 Datasets allow you to display Django admin changelists within changeform pages.
 This is useful when you want to show related data alongside a model's edit form.
 A Dataset is essentially a specialized ModelAdmin that is not registered with the standard `@admin.register` decorator and displays as a changelist table within another model's changeform page.
 It can optionally be shown in a tab interface.

-Datasets support core changelist functionality including list display fields and links, search, sorting, and pagination.
+Datasets support core changelist functionality including list display fields and links, search, and pagination.
 You can also customize the queryset to filter the displayed objects.
-However, some changelist features as `list_filters` are not supported.
+However, some changelist features as `list_filters` or sorting are not supported.

 When implementing a Dataset, you need to handle permissions explicitly in your queryset.
 Use the `get_queryset()` method to filter objects based on the current user's permissions, restrict data based on the parent object being edited, and handle the case when creating a new object (no parent exists yet).